lockss/lockss-rtd-portal/docs/plugin/identification/plugin-parameters.rst

    Use of this parameter is not recommended.
 It is unlikely the publisher name will appear in URLs, as opposed to a publisher abbreviation or code.

-Parameter Key
+Plugin Configuration Parameter Key
    ``publisher_name``

-Parameter Type
+Plugin Configuration Parameter Type
-   :ref:`string-type`
+   :ref:`String Type`

 Canonical Form
    .. code-block:: xml